jpetazzo/intro-to-docker/slides/Working_With_Volumes.md

 If a container is stopped, its volumes still exist and are available.

-Since Docker 1.9, we can see all existing volumes and manipulate them:
+Volumes can be listed and manipulated with `docker volume` subcommands:

 ```bash
 $ docker volume ls